Graycot/Oring/README.md

-# Oring - Create your own WebRing
+# Oring - Open source webring

 ## What is a webring?

   A webring (or web ring) is a collection of websites linked together in a circular structure, and usually organized around a specific theme, often educational or social.
 They were popular in the 1990s and early 2000s, particularly among amateur websites.

   To be a part of the webring, each site has a common navigation bar.
-It contains links to the previous and next site.
+It contains links to the previous and next site in the web ring.
 By selecting next (or previous) repeatedly, the user will eventually reach the site they started at.
 This is the origin of the term webring.

  The select-through route around the ring is usually supplemented by a central site with links to all member sites; this prevents the ring from breaking completely if a member site goes offline.

-The advantage of a webring is that if the user is interested in the topic on one website, they can quickly connect to another website on the same topic.
-Webrings usually have a moderator who decides which pages to include in the webring.
-After approval, webmasters add their pages to the ring by 'linking in' to the ring; this requires adding the necessary HTML or JavaScript widget to their site.
+The advantage of a webring is that if a visitor is interested in the topic on one website, they can quickly connect to another similar website.
+This shared traffic is beneficial to smaller Member Sites.

+Member sites add their pages to the ring by 'linking in' to the ring; this requires adding the necessary HTML widget to their site.
+Once completed, they contact the Ring Admin to add their webpage to the list of Member Sites.

 *This explaination was borrowed from [Wikipedia](https://en.wikipedia.org/wiki/Webring)*